PYTHON

 Python try except: Handling Exceptions in Python

 The try...except block in Python handles specific exceptions (errors) without causing programs to crash.
+Exception handling is essential for beginners and experienced developers alike, ensuring that Python programs run smoothly even when errors occur.

 How to Use try...except in Python